Cornelius van Steenoven: Consecration as Archbishop of Utrecht

 Two days later, on Sunday, October 15, 1724, in the presence of the Chapter of Utrecht, Steenoven was consecrated by Varlet in the bishop's private chapel in Amsterdam.
 The consecration took place at 6:00 a.m., to accommodate parish priests (viz., Jacob Krys, Luke Ahuys, and Theodore Doncker) who celebrated Sunday services in their parishes later in the morning.
-Varlet was assisted during the ceremony by Van Erkel and Daellenoort.
-Letters of congratulations were penned by several Roman Catholic bishops, including Charles-Joachim Colbert de Croissy of Montpellier, Charles de Caylus of Auxerre, De Lorraine of Bayeux, De Tilladet, of Mâcon, [257] De Verthamon, of Pamiers; Soanen, of Senez.
-Tourourre, of Rhodez; Dreuillet, of Bayonne; D’Arbreuve, of Dax; De Corslin, of Tarbes; Meaupon, of Lombez; Beaujen, of Castres; De Verthamon, of Lugon.
-Through the consecration of Steenoven without papal approval, it was a definite break with from the Roman Catholic Church.
+Varlet was assisted during the ceremony by van Erkel and Daellenoort.
+Letters of congratulations were penned by several bishops, including Charles-Joachim Colbert de Croissy of Montpellier, Charles de Caylus of Auxerre, de Lorraine of Bayeux, de Tilladet of Mâcon, de Verthamon of Pamiers, Soanen of Senez Tourourre of Rhodez, Dreuillet of Bayonne, d’Arbreuve of Dax, de Corslin of Tarbes, Meaupon of Lombez, Beaujen of Castres, de Verthamon of Lugon.
+Through the consecration of Steenoven without papal approval, it was a definite break with from the Catholic Church.

-Censure by the Roman Catholic Church
+Censure by the Catholic Church

-After his consecration, Archbishop Steenoven wrote to Pope Benedict XIII and other chief Roman Catholic bishops to inform them of his consecration.
+After his consecration, Archbishop Steenoven wrote to Pope Benedict XIII and other chief Catholic bishops to inform them of his consecration.
 He wrote a manifesto explaining the principles on which he and his clergy had acted, appealing to a future General Council of the church.
 On February 21, 1725, Pope Benedict XIII issued a brief declaring the election of Steenoven null and void, calling his consecration "illicit and execrable," and censuring Bishop Varlet.
 The "Utrecht Schism" resulted in the birth of the Old Catholic Church of the Netherlands, which was also known as the "Jansenistenkerk."